 The product Genevieve couldn't go without: my wireless headphones!

-The product Alex couldn't go without: My 3D printer!
+The product Jose couldn't go without: my laptop!

 Binita works closely with the Project Manager to ensure successful management and administration of the European Regional Development Fund project, and also provides support across the CRL whole team in various areas of the business including finance, marketing and events.

 She graduated from Buckinghamshire New University with a BA Hons in Printed Textiles and Surface Design.
 Her previous experience includes merchandising for a Multi Channel retailer, supporting with trading key departments in the business and helping to manage external brands.